Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/DXCU Installer Source/Deus Ex Setup Creator Files Backup/ReadMe.txt

 1. Navigate to Mods\Community Update

 2. Run "Confix Enable.exe".
 This will paste over an ini with the Confix folder in it's pathlist.
 Otherwise identical to the current one.
+	Note that this will overrite your current default.ini, and won't take effect until you delete your current "Deus Ex Community Update.ini"!

 To change langauge: